DolphyWind/ai.c/README.md

 # FAQ
 ### What was your goal when creating this?
-I wanted to grasp how ANNs really worked, I've already wanted to implement something like this and Code Guessing \#57 provided a good opportunity for me to do so.
+I wanted to understand how ANNs really worked by implementing something like this.
+Code Guessing \#57 provided a good opportunity for me to do so.

 ### Why C?
 I wanted it to be more challenging.